-Also known as anti-hemophilic factor, an essential blood-clotting factor that is deficient or absent in people with hemophilia.
-Factor VIII is a protein that brings about the conversion of prothrombin to thrombin, which in turn creates fibrin fibers round which a blood clot forms.
+Factor VIII, also known as anti-hemophilic factor, is an essential blood-clotting factor that is deficient or absent in people with hemophilia.
+It is a protein that brings about the conversion of prothrombin to thrombin, which in turn creates fibrin fibers round which a blood clot forms.
 It is extracted from blood plasma or genetically engineered and used for treating hemophilia.

 Factor VIII assayThe factor VIII assay is a blood test that measures the activity of factor VIII.
 Blood is typically drawn from a vein, usually from the inside of the elbow or the back of the hand.
 In infants or young children, a sharp tool called a lancet may be used to puncture the skin and make it bleed.
 The blood collects into a small glass tube called a pipette, or onto a slide or test strip.